 Also, it’s a fallacy that holding a valid license is proof of being a qualified driver.
 Before hitting the road, take adequate training from a certified professional.

-To avoid road accidents, follow traffic rules, and wear safety gears like seat belts and helmets.
+To avoid road accidents, follow traffic rules, road safety rules and regulations, and wear safety gears like seat belts and helmets.
 Keep the speed of your vehicle within desirable limits and follow all the protocols to remain safe and secured.
 Also, a personal accident insurance policy can shield you financially from the losses arising due to an accident.
 You can avail it either offline or online.
 Happy and safe driving!